Christmas doesn't have to mean over-indulging and overspending. Use your Boundless shopping discounts to save on food, drink and presents

 Amazon is the easy one-stop shop for your Christmas shopping, from DIY to DVDs, handbags to hardbacks.
 But did you know it has discount pages in which you can potentially make huge savings?

-Keep an eye on Amazon's own deals-of-the-day page, and make use of moneysavingexpert.com's Amazon discount finder, which allows you to input various parameters (what you'd like to buy, price range etc).
+Keep an eye on Amazon's Today's Deals page, and make use of Money Saving Expert's Amazon discount finder, which enables you to input various parameters (what you'd like to buy, price range etc).
 It will then create a custom Amazon search results page for you.
-It's also worth using the Amazon price tracker at camelcamelcamel.com, which alerts you when prices drop.
+It's also worth using Camelcamelcamel's Amazon price tracker, which alerts you when prices drop.

 6. Sell for Christmas

-Get instant cash on books, CDs, DVDs and games by swiping the barcode with the app at ziffit.com.
-Then put clothes and gadgets on eBay.
-Find out about more ways to sell unusual or bulky items at clearyourclutterday.co.uk.
+Swiping the barcode with the app at get instant cash on books, CDs, DVDs and games from Ziffit and sell clothes and gadgets on eBay.
+Find out about more ways to sell unusual or bulky items with the help of Money Magpie's Clear Your Clutter Day Campaign.

 7. Get baking

 If you're handy in the kitchen you can also make money for the festive season by making Christmas cakes and sweets and selling them at car boot sales and markets.
-There are a number of other ways you can make money for Christmas too, which you can find in the free eBook Make Money for Christmas on moneymagpie.com (PDF).
+There are a number of other ways you can make money for Christmas too, which you can find in the free Make Money for Christmas ebook from Money Magpie.

 8. Cut postage costs

-To avoid having to send your Christmas cards first class, make sure you post them before the last Christmas posting date for second-class letters – this year it's Tuesday 18 December (go to postoffice.co.uk for the full list of Christmas last posting dates for Royal Mail and Parcelforce).
+To avoid having to send your Christmas cards first class, make sure you post them before the last Christmas posting date for second-class letters – this year it's Wednesday 18 December (go to the Post Office for the full list of Christmas last posting dates for Royal Mail and Parcelforce).

 Cut the costs of delivering your Christmas parcels.